How to add secrets to a charm

 or greater.

-Owner: Add a secret
+Add and grant access to a secret

 class MyDatabaseCharm(ops.CharmBase):